 In conclusion, these simple yet characteristic percussion instruments can be a real asset for drummers in any genre or style.
 They can add a brisk touch to the rhythmical discourse or work exceptionally well in fill-ins.

-We hope that this article has helped you in learning about what is out there on the market as far as the timbales are concerned.
-We have also included plenty of other information to help you understand how timbales are used in the music world.
+I hope that this article has helped you in learning about what is out there on the market as far as the timbales are concerned.
+I have also included plenty of other information to help you understand how timbales are used in the music world.